karlonautti/SpikyCactus/README.md

 Spikes hurt.

 Stories tell that you can drink cactus juice.
+Do you think this is true?